 This course helps teachers develop strategies to take their Key Stage 2 pupils beyond scaffolded writing, building confidence and self-assessment skills, and providing a structure for pupils to tackle writing challenges across different text types.

-The course consists of a full day of training on 21 October with a follow-up twilight session (date TBC) giving participants the opportunity to feed back on their experience and plan next steps.
+The course consists of a full day of training on 4 November with a follow-up session on 21 April giving participants the opportunity to feed back on their experience and plan next steps.

 - To use transferable approaches to aid the organisation of writing